A Touch of the Poet: Productions

 The first revival, directed by Jack Sydow, played in repertory with The Imaginary Invalid and Tonight at 8.30 at the ANTA Playhouse in 1967.

 Ten years later, the second revival, directed by José Quintero, opened on December 28, 1977, again at the Helen Hayes Theatre, where it ran for 141 performances.
 The cast included Geraldine Fitzgerald, Milo O'Shea, Kathryn Walker, and Jason Robards, who was Tony-nominated for Best Actor in Play.

 After 32 previews, the third revival, directed by Doug Hughes, opened on December 8, 2005, at Studio 54, where it ran for 50 performances.
 Gabriel Byrne and Emily Bergl headed the cast.

-In 1988, Timothy Dalton and Vanessa Redgrave starred in a production that played at the Young Vic and Haymarket Theatres in London.
+In 1988, Timothy Dalton and Vanessa Redgrave starred in a production that played at the Young Vic and Comedy Theatres in London.
 Irish Repertory Theatre's 2022 off-Broadway production starred Robert Cuccioli as Con; Ciarán O'Reilly directed.

 Reception

 Richard Eder of The New York Times wrote after seeing the 1977 revival that A Touch of the Poet "is not one of [O'Neill's] greatest plays but it has greatness in it.
 It is a difficult greatness to pry out fully in performance.
-This play about the tearing‐away of a tavern keeper's monstrous illusion about himself has pain, humor and even grandeur.
+This play about the tearing-away of a tavern keeper's monstrous illusion about himself has pain, humor and even grandeur.
 Much of this comes from the language, which has rarely run so clear and uncluttered in O'Neill, even if there is too much of it.
-It is the dramatic structure that is sometimes cluttered, unsure, even absent‐minded."
+It is the dramatic structure that is sometimes cluttered, unsure, even absent-minded."